-CL USTER 2: RECORDS AND PROCED URAL COMPLIANCE Not Observed Unsatisfactory Needs Improvement Proficient Excellent 2a: Establishing and maintaining clear procedures for referrals No procedures for referrals have been established; when teachers want to refer a student for special services, they are not sure how to go about it Psychologist has procedures for referrals, but details are not always clear.
+USTER 2: RECORDS AND PROCES DURAL COMPLIANCE lot Observed Unsatisfactory Needs Improvement Proficient Excellent 2a: Establishing and maintaining clear procedures for referrals No procedures for referrals have been established; when teachers want to refer a student for special services, they are not sure how to go about it Psychologist has procedures for referrals, but details are not always clear.
 Procedures for referrals and for meetings and consultations with parents and administrators are clear.
-Procedures for all aspects of referral and testing protocols are developed and are clear to everyone.
-Standard or Component Aligned to: Alton Framework: 2c Evidence Examples: at RTI meetings and referral conferences aluation tools specific to the child's need ppropriate Observation Notes:
+Procedures for all aspects of referral and testing protocols are developed and are cleat to everyone.
+Standard or Component Aligned to: Alton Framework: 2c Evidence Examples: al RTI meetings and referral conference Knowledge of appropriate ev.
+Other documents you deem a aluation tools specific to the child's nee ppropriate ds Observation Notes:

-Unsatisfactory Needs Improvement Proficient Excellent 2b: Maintaining accurate records Unsatisfactory Psychologists records are in disarray; they may be missing, illegible, or stored in an insecure location.
+Not Observed Unsatisfactory Needs Improvement Proficient O Excellent O 2b: Maintaining accurate records Unsatisfactory Psychologists records are in disarray; they may be missing, illegible, or stored in an insecure location.
 Needs Improvement Psychologist's records are accurate and legible and are stored in a secure location.
 Psychologist's records are accurate and legible, well organized, and stored in a secure location.
 Excellent Psychologist's records are accurate and legible, well organized, and stored in a secure location.
 They are written to be understandable to another qualified professional.
-Standard or Component Aligned to: Alton Framework: 4c 1 Evidence Examples: Copy of IEP's Google calendar Narrative of the filing system IEP documentation 504 plans as applicable Other artifacts you deem appr Observation Notes:
+Standard or Component Aligned to: Alton Framework: 4c Evidence Examples: Copy of IEP's Google calendar Narrative of the filing system IEP documentation 504 plans as applicable Other artifacts you deem appr Observation Notes:

-CI USTER 3: DELIVERY OF SERVICI S AND RESOURCES Not Observed Unsatisfactory Needs Improvement Proficient Excellent O 3a: Responding to referrals; consulting with teachers and administrators Psychologist fails to consult with colleagues or to tailor evaluations to the questions raised in the referral Psychologist rarely consults with colleagues, making partially successful attempts to tailor evaluations to the questions raised in the referral Psychologist consults frequently with colleagues, tailoring evaluations to the questions raised in the referral Psychologist consults frequently with colleagues, contributing own insights and tailoring evaluations to the questions raised in the referral Standard or Component Aligned to: Alton Framework: 3a Evidence Examples: Copies of referral sign in pa RTI meeting notes ble along with copies of referral paperwo gges ttes from referral/pre-assessment confere Observation Notes:
+Not Observed Unsatisfactory Needs Improvement Proficient () Excellent Ja: Responding Psychologist fails to consult with Psychologist rately consults with Psychologist consults frequently with Psychologist consults frequently with oa: Responding to referrals; consulting with teachers and administrators espending is take to consult with colleagues or to failor evaluations to the questions raised in the refermi. evaluations to the questions raised in the referral Psychologist consults requently with colleagues, infloring evaluations to the questions raised in the referral Psychologist consults inequality with colleagues, contributing own insights and tailoring evaluations to the questions ruised in the referral Standard or Component Aligned to: Alton Framework.
+3a Evidence Copies of requests if available ble along with copies of referral paperwo T Evidence Examples: Copies of referral sign in p RTI meeting notes Observation Notes:

-Not Observed Uncertific feature O Nacida Immerciant O Brafisiant O Excellent O 0 Unsatisfactory Needs Improvement Proficient Excellent O 3b: Evaluating student needs in compliance with state guidelines.
+Not Observed Unsatisfactory Needs Improvement Proficient O Excellent O 3b: Evaluating student needs in compliance with state guidelines.
 Psychologist resists administering evaluations, selects instruments inappropriate to the situation, or does not follow established procedures and guidelines.
 Psychologist attempts to administer appropriate evaluation instruments to students but does not always follow established timelines and safeguards.
 Psychologist administers appropriate evaluation instruments to students and ensures that all procedures and safeguards are followed.
 Psychologist selects, from a broad range, those assessments that are most appropriate to the referral questions and communicates with colleagues to ensure that they fully understand procedural timelines and safeguards.
-Standard or Component Aligned to: Alton Framework: 3b Evidence Examples: Ie Point sheets Domains and/or meeting no eports n results and eligibility determination for tes from referral/pre-assessment conferer relevant organizational tools Observation Notes:
+Standard or Component Aligned to: Alton Framework: 3b 1 Evidence Examples: Ie Point sheets Domains and/or meeting no eports en results and eligibility determination fo tes from referral/pre-assessment confere relevant organizational tools Observation Notes: